Chirag-sam/Buzz-News/README.md

   * Run the project using the `play` button on top left corner of xcode as you can see below in the screenshot.
   ![uploadImage](https://user-images.githubusercontent.com/16102594/50043842-1430fc00-00a1-11e9-88ca-02a9c1afb8e2.png)

-## Things Learnt
+## Things I Learnt

- * Using FirebaseUI-Auth and RealTime Database
+ * Using FirebaseUI-Auth and RealTime database.
- * Researching and leveraging a new framework or library
+ * Researching and leveraging a new framework or library.
- * Designing and building an app from the ground up
+ * Designing and building an app from the ground up.
- * Finding sources of networked data
+ * Finding sources of networked data.

 ## ScreenShots
 <img src="https://user-images.githubusercontent.com/16102594/50043852-375bab80-00a1-11e9-8b1c-dd6c11e81629.png" width="45%" height="800" align="left"/>